Ruhsaku/SAP-Project/projectSAP/README.md

 After a successful register and login you go to the home menu and navigate by the given UI.

-Project authors: Etienne Tonev, Stanislav Mitev, Martin Yovchev
+Project authors: Martin Yovchev, Stanislav Mitev, Etienne Tonev